A face covering, also called a handcrafted mask, can refer to a face covering made by a company or a face covering that you make yourself at home.

 - people who removes their mask or face covering momentarily for identification purposes;

-- people who work or practice their profession in a place accessible to the public, except when they are in a lobby, reception area or elevator in an office building other than an apartment building.
+- people who work or practice their profession in a place accessible to the public as long as it is closed or partially covered and it is not an accommodation unit, except when they are in a lobby, reception area or elevator in an office building other than an apartment building.
 These people remain subject to the specific rules applicable to them in terms of health and safety at work.

 - people who are seated and respect distancing provided in the following places (they must put their mask or face covering back on when moving around in these places):